wambetsa/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## Install MySQLdb module version 2.0.x
 For installing MySQLdb, we need to have MySQL installed: Where?
 On Linux or WSL.
 How? :
-- """sudo apt-get install python3-dev"""
+- sudo apt-get install python3-dev
-- """sudo apt-get install libmysqlclient-dev"""
+- sudo apt-get install libmysqlclient-dev
 - sudo apt-get install zlib1g-dev
 - sudo pip3 install mysqlclient
 - ...